-BATMs that only offer buying options are referred to as unidirectional, while those that offer both buy and sell functionality are known as bidirectional.
+BTMs that only offer buying options are referred to as unidirectional, while those that offer both buy and sell functionality are known as bidirectional.
 Behind the scenes, BTMs are distinct from conventional ATMs.
 Most importantly, they do not connect to a user's bank or to a banking network

-In order to install a BATM in a business premises, the owner will enter into a contract with a BATM provider who manufactures and, where applicable, installs the device on-site.
-There is a growing range of BATM providers, and most of the world is now fairly well served.
+In order to install a BTM in business premises, the owner will enter into a contract with a BTM provider who manufactures and, where applicable, installs the device on-site.
+There is a growing range of crypto ATM operators, such as Bitcoin Depot, Coincloud, Coinflip, Bitcoin of America, Bitstop, Rockitcoin and more.
 Some providers offer both unidirectional and bidirectional hardware, while others offer additional services such as voucher and customer retention schemes.
 Although Bitcoin ATMs are growing in popularity, they have been criticized for imposing high transaction fees

 on users, which can go as high as 20%.
 The U.S. Consumer Financial Protection Bureau published an official warning to consumers regarding fees and exchange rates.
-Meanwhile other jurisdictions including Canada and the U.K. have targeted Bitcoin ATM operators in tax investigations.
+Meanwhile, other jurisdictions including Canada and the U.K. have targeted Bitcoin ATM operators in tax investigations.